 Granted, not everyone feels this way.
 Debates between "cat people" and "dog people" rage on.
 But there's no denying that cats are beloved by huge numbers of humans.
-Although some argue that dogs recently overtook cats in internet popularity, no one denies that cats were No. 1 on the internet for years (and some argue that they still are).
+Although some argue that dogs recently overtook cats in internet popularity, no one denies that cats were number one on the internet for years (and some argue that they still are).

 Dogs, as you may know, co-evolved with us humans over tens of thousands of years.
 Our co-evolution has yielded a unique bond between humans and dogs: We understand each other exceptionally well.
 The same is not true of cats, whom we definitely did not co-evolve with.
 Cats essentially decided to start hanging around humans when agriculture came to be, providing cats with a nonstop buffet of vermin.
 This relationship was mutually beneficial, but not exactly warm and fuzzy.
 So what is it about cats that we can't get enough of?

 Bryan Lufkin at Gizmodo argues that cats' relatively aloof behavior puts us in the intriguing position of voyeur.
 In stark contrast to dogs, who generally wear their hearts on their sleeves, cats rarely acknowledge the camera, and project an air of being unaffected by what's going on around them.
 Though this argument is centered around cats in photos and videos, the same concept may also extend to cats "in real life."
 Cats lead their own lives, and it's fun and cute to watch them go about their business.
 Plus, their unreadable faces make them the perfect blank canvas onto which we can project our human thoughts.
 Anthropomorphizing animals is the most fun pastime of all.